idleplaythings/NAAB/README.md

 1. Serve the project's root directory locally somehow (I use the [local-web-server](https://www.npmjs.com/package/local-web-server) for this)
 2. Open [chrome://extensions](chrome://extensions)
 3. Click "Options" under NAAB, switch mode to Development and adjust the Dev URL to suite your setup
-4. At the project root, make a text file names `RELEASE` and add a number, ex: `6`

 ## License